VerenaK90/Clonal_hematopoiesis/README.md

 - `patient.id`, the ID/name of the analyzed subject
 - `sort`, the cell sort to be analyzed ("CD34", "CD34_deep", "MNC", "MNC_minus_T" or "PB_gran")
 - `age`, the age (in days)
-- `snvs`, a named list containing a data frame with VAFs and depths for each individual, as provided in RData/WGS/SNVs.RData
+- `snvs`, a named list containing a data frame with VAFs and depths for each individual, as provided in RData/WGS_heme/SNVs.RData
 - `depth`, the sequencing depth used to generate the data
 - `min.vaf`, the smallest VAF in the data that is to be compared to the model.
 We used `min.vaf=0.05` for 90x/120x WGS and `min.vaf=0.02`for 270x WGS, according to the respective detection limits.
 - `min.clone.size`, the minimal clone size that can be detected by the model.
 We used `min.clone.size=0.05` for 90x/120x WGS and `min.vaf=0.02` for 270x WGS, according to the respective detection limits.
 - `min.prior.size`, the lower limit of clone sizes scanned by the parameter estimation.
 Parameter setzs associated with clones < min.clone.size will be evaluated with the neutral model.
 We used `min.prior.size=0.01` for 90x/120x WGS and `min.prior.size=0.001` for 270x WGS, according to the respective detection limits.
 - `use.sensitivity` should sequencing sensitivity information be included in addition to binomial sampling?
 Defaults to F; if T, a matrix `false.negative.per.vaf` with columns corresponding to the measured VAFs and rows corresponding to individual measurements of the false negative rate at this VAF in addition to binomial noise must be provided.
 We used `use.sensitivity=F`.

 The script Run_model_heme_WGS.R is to be sourced by [ABC_fit.py](Parameter_estimation/ABC_fit.py).
-Hence, please also adjust the paths in this file.
+Hence, please also adjust the input and output paths in this file.
 The python script also contains the definition of the prior distributions.
 Note that we chose priors running between 0 and 0.99 for s and between 0 and 1 for t_s, but these values are relative values only that will be converted into absolute values by the model script [Bayesian_fit.R](Parameter_estimation/Bayesian_fit.R).
 Specifically, the minimal and maximal values of s and t_s are chosen such that the clone has a minimal size of `min.prior.size` and a maximal size of 1.
-Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_WGS_data.R](Analysis_and_figures/Plot_fits_WGS.R)).
+Analogous conversion of these two parameters into absolute values is also necessary when inspecting the parameter estimates later on (refer to [Plot_fits_heme_WGS_data.R](Analysis_and_figures/Plot_fits_heme_WGS.R)).

 To re-run the analysis for a model modification without size compensation for the selected clone (i.e., the overall stem cell pool expands according to the expansion of the selected clone) refer to the folder [Parameter_estimation](Parameter_estimation) and modify [Run_model_heme_WGS_data_nsc.R](Simulated_data/Run_model_heme_WGS_data_nsc.R) instead of [Run_model_heme_WGS_data.R](Simulated_data/Run_model_heme_WGS_data.R) and perform the model fits in analogy.